The best wood burning stove for cabins, sheds, tiny homes and small spaces

 Wood (properly grown, harvested and dried) is a renewable resource.
 As wood grows, it absorbs CO2, and when burned with the correct moisture content, can reduce your heating related CO2 emissions compared to using gas, oil or other fossil fuels.

-On the flip side, wood burning stoves have come in for criticism over what’s known as PM2.5 emissions.
+On the flip side, wood burning stoves get criticised for what’s known as PM2.5 emissions.
 PM2.5 refers to a specific size of particulate matter or particles that when released into the air, can affect both outdoor and indoor air quality and in the long term, might affect human health as well as aggravating conditions such as asthma.

-However, I’ve read that the current information on PM2.5 emissions for burning wood (as of 2023, when referring to PM2.5 particulate emissions) published by the UK government, also includes open fires, bonfires, wildfires, pizza ovens, fire pits and BBQ’s within the same category as wood burning stoves, so the evidence is not completely cut and dried.
+The current information on PM2.5 emissions for burning wood (as of 2023, when referring to PM2.5 particulate emissions) as published by the UK government, also includes data from open fires, bonfires, wildfires, pizza ovens, fire pits and BBQ’s within the same category as wood burning stoves, so the evidence is not completely cut and dried.

 Keeping a small wood burner going through the night

 Keeping a small wood burner going through the night can be a challenge.
-I remember an acquaintance who lived in a yurt mentioning that they’d have to get up at 4 or 5 in the morning to reload the burner to prevent things from freezing inside the yurt!
-That said, yurts are neither highly insulated nor very air tight, so in a properly insulated building, it might be less of an issue.
+I remember an acquaintance who lived full time in a yurt mentioning that they’d have to get up at 4 or 5 in the morning to reload the burner to prevent things from freezing inside the yurt!
+That said, yurts are neither highly insulated nor very air tight, so a properly insulated building might hold onto the heat for longer!

 When choosing a wood burner, check out the air flow controls – the better and finer control you have over airflow, the better the chance you’ll have to regulate (slow down) the burn rate to make the burner ‘tick over’ and keep some heat coming out for as long as possible.